tempertemper/html-playground/src/site/forms/select.md

 - The `selected` attribute so that it is selected by default
 - An empty `value` attribute so that it doesn’t submit any data and hopefully triggers validation
-- The `disabled` attribute so it can't be reselected
+- The `disabled` attribute so it can’t be reselected

 <form>
     <label for="farm-animal">Favourite farm animal</label>